Overview

 How quickly should I choose a pathway?

-What should I gather in the first 24 hours before choosing a route?
+What should I gather in the early triage stage before choosing a route?

 Compare against these claim channels